 Congratulations on your purchase of a Full Spectrum Laser Pro-Series Laser System.
-With proper usage and upkeep, your PS20 or PS24 laser cutter should provide years of productive output.
+With proper usage and upkeep, your Pro-Series machine should provide years of productive output.
 This user manual will guide you through the safety guidelines and operation of your machine.
 It is recommended that you familiarize yourself with this manual before using your laser cutter.